 Different natural disasters pose various risks to your home.
 If you are wondering how to prepare for a natural disaster, routine maintenance can help reduce the chance of serious damage.

 Keeping your roof in good condition provides extra protection from hurricane winds, tornadoes and hail.
-Managing wear and tear, and replacing your roof when needed, can lead to less issues down the road.
+Managing wear and tear and replacing your roof when needed can lead to fewer issues down the road.

-While maintaining your roof will also protect against heavy rains, sealing your basement can help combat flooding.
-Keep your gutters and drainage systems clear by installing gutter guards or screens.
+While maintaining your roof will also protect against heavy rains, sealing your basement can help combat flooding as well.
+Also, keep your gutters and drainage systems clear by installing gutter guards or screens.

 To protect against fires, make sure your smoke detectors are in working order.
 Outside the home, maintain flammable vegetation by trimming back branches hanging over your roof and keeping grills and woodpiles at least 30 feet away from your home.

 For winter storms, make sure your home is winterized, meaning heater vents and drains are unblocked, snow removal tools are accessible and your home is well-insulated.

 Though earthquakes are less common in the Northeast, making sure large and heavy structures like chimneys, water heaters and furniture are reinforced or secured can offer peace of mind.